yingweiwo

 Pharmacodynamics

-Black box warning: Risk of hepatotoxicity and neutropenia requires regular liver enzyme monitoring during clinical use.
+Black box warning: There is a risk of hepatotoxicity and neutropenia, therefore liver enzymes need to be monitored regularly during clinical use.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.